It’s no surprise that many famous painters, such as Van Gogh, have been inspired by Drenthe.

 UNESCO Geopark de Hondsrug

-Would you like to explore culture while surrounded by nature?
-If so, visit the only UNESCO Geopark in the Netherlands, de Hondsrug.
+De Hondsrug is the only UNESCO Geopark in the Netherlands.
 Here, you will literally be walking in the cart tracks of the past that wind through the beautiful landscape.
-You will explore higher ground, the Drents Plateau, and look out over beautiful stream valleys.
+You'll explore higher ground, the Drents Plateau, and look out over beautiful stream valleys.
 Geopark de Hondsrug has been granted UNESCO status, a wonderful reward for this beautiful area.
-Come and venture out on an expedition!!

 Read more